About the Program

 - Verify That You Meet Minimum Eligibility Criteria

-- Applicants must certify that they have "buy recycled" by-laws, ordinances or policies in place; indicate whether their purchasing function is centralized or decentralized; and certify that everyone with purchasing authority is aware of the "buy recycled" requirement and reminded of it annually; and attach a copy of this communication.
+- Applicants must certify that they have "buy recycled" by-laws, ordinances or policies in place; indicate whether their purchasing function is centralized or decentralized; certify that everyone with purchasing authority is aware of the "buy recycled" requirement and reminded of it annually; and attach a copy of this communication.

 - Municipal applicants must certify that they have active recycling programs that provide recycling containers for paper, cans and bottles in all offices and meeting spaces in all municipal buildings.
 All other applicants are required to certify that they have active programs providing for office recycling of paper, cans and bottles.

 - Complete & Submit a Grant Application

 - A Re-TRAC Connect™ account has been established for each municipality.
-If you have forgotten your account login, contact Emily Martin.
+If you have forgotten your account login, contact Janine Delaney.

 - Regional authority and non-profit applicants without established accounts first need to "Register" with Re-TRAC Connect™ and then "Join" the MassDEP program no later than two weeks before the grant application deadline.
 See the Re-TRAC Connect™ User Guide file size 1MB file size 1MB for details.

 If you are requesting funds for Waste Reduction or Organics Capacity projects, the Re-TRAC Connect™ system will prompt you to attach a written proposal, which must conform to this outline.
 MassDEP strongly encourages applicants to contact Brooke Nash before developing their proposals, to discuss project concepts.

 If you are requesting School Recycling Assistance, you will need to submit a letter of commitment, further described in the SMRP Municipal Grant Application Guidance .
 This template is provided to help you compose that letter.
 If you have questions about School Recycling Assistance or the template, contact Ann McGovern.